Where is He Now: Terrance Watanabe, the Biggest Whale in Las Vegas History

 “I’ve accepted my situation and I do not pity myself.
 But my hope is that you will find it in your heart to forgive me for my past and help me live long enough to help others in the future.”

 Some of you may be saying, so what.
 The guy was rich and blew his fortune gambling, so he deserves everything he gets.
 But, of course, that is not the whole story, and no one deserves poor health.
 The comments are filled with some insight to what the man was like.
 There are stories of him being an exceptionally generous person with his money.
-He gave millions of dollars to nonprofit organizations over the years, in particular to LGBTQ and HIV-related causes like the Elton John AIDS foundation.
+He gave millions of dollars to nonprofit organizations, in particular to LGBTQ and HIV-related causes like the Elton John AIDS foundation.

 “Terry, It’s Alex from the Hedges Family.
 My Dad was a London Taxi Driver, who you met around 20 years ago.
 As I said, I have never forgotten you and your generosity, you remain a good friend of our family and always will !!
 Stay Strong and get back to that person we all know!”